HotCakeX/Harden-Windows-Security/README.md

 - <img src="https://raw.githubusercontent.com/HotCakeX/Harden-Windows-Security/main/images/Gifs/bluemark.gif" width="25" alt="Blue Check mark denoting Group Policy"> (Only on Physical machines) Enables Hibernate, adds Hibernate to Start menu's power options and disables Sleep.
 This feature is only *recommended for High-Risk Environments.*
 This is to prevent an **Attacker with skill and lengthy physical access to your computer which is the Worst-case Scenario**

   - Attack Scenario: Targeted attack with plenty of time; this attacker will open the case, will solder, and will use sophisticated hardware or software.
-Of course, [Bitlocker and configurations](https://learn.microsoft.com/en-us/windows/security/information-protection/bitlocker/bitlocker-countermeasures#attacker-with-skill-and-lengthy-physical-access) applied by this script will protect you against that.
+Of course, [Bitlocker and configurations](https://learn.microsoft.com/en-us/windows/security/information-protection/bitlocker/bitlocker-countermeasures#attacker-with-skill-and-lengthy-physical-access) applied by this module will protect you against that.
   - [Power states S1-S3 will be disabled](https://learn.microsoft.com/en-us/windows/win32/power/system-power-states#sleep-state-s1-s3) in order to completely disable Sleep, doing so also removes the Sleep option from Start menu and even using commands to put the computer to sleep won't work.
 You will have to restart your device for the changes to take effect.
 - <img src="https://raw.githubusercontent.com/HotCakeX/Harden-Windows-Security/main/images/Gifs/roratinggem.gif" width="28" alt="Rotating pink gem denoting registry or cmdlet"> [sets Hibernate to full](https://learn.microsoft.com/en-us/windows/win32/power/system-power-states#hibernation-file-types)
 - <img src="https://raw.githubusercontent.com/HotCakeX/Harden-Windows-Security/main/images/Gifs/bluemark.gif" width="25" alt="Blue Check mark denoting Group Policy"> [Disallows access to Bitlocker-protected removable data drives from earlier versions of Windows.](https://learn.microsoft.com/en-us/windows/security/information-protection/bitlocker/bitlocker-group-policy-settings#allow-access-to-bitlocker-protected-removable-data-drives-from-earlier-versions-of-windows)